45 Comments

 2) While I see the utility of reducing span of control, I suspect you really aren't going to decrease the number of people that have to be appointed or you're going to leave high-level civil service people in charge.
 This is a potential issue with Trump's idea of making more high-level civil service positions into appointees.
 I think there's already over a thousand positions that need appointment and confirmation.
 Cutting down on that number would require legislation to eliminate or reorganize the postions.

-On #1 "the President can't just redirect or not spend the money", actually he can on the latter, the Supreme Court has acknowledged the absolute discretion of the President at directing Executive Branch employee priorities including basically "never" per the concept of finite resources; any unspent money at the end of the fiscal year just reverts to Treasury and US theoretically used to pay down the debt.
+On #1 "the President can't just redirect or not spend the money", actually he can on the latter, the Supreme Court has acknowledged the absolute discretion of the President at directing Executive Branch employee priorities including basically "never" per the concept of finite resources; any unspent money at the end of the fiscal year just reverts to Treasury and US theoretically uses to pay down the debt.

 As a former Fed myself the FAR is the only thing that matters when it comes to money and nothing requires me to sign off on ANY expenditure.
-In practice a failure to execute will negatively reflect on your career as Congress wants their money spent as allocated BUT as long as your boss, Daddy President or the Agency Head, is openly willing via Executive Order or agency policy in writing (to protect you via a future MSPB action) to not actually execute a negative employment action as a result of your failing to execute there is literally nothing Congress can do, they have no FAR execution nor GS supervisory
+In practice a failure to execute will negatively reflect on your career as Congress wants their money spent as allocated BUT as long as your boss, Daddy President or the Agency Head, is openly willing via Executive Order or agency policy in writing (to protect you via a future MSPB action) to not actually execute a negative employment action as a result of your failing to execute there is literally nothing Congress can do, they have no FAR execution nor GS supervisory authority.

 On #2, likewise you just leave the position unfilled and then the career civil service deputy (or the deputy's deputy but at some point you hit a GS-15), whom doesn't need confirmation and whom you have absolute control over, assumes temporary authority and you can drag "temporary" out for four years, it's happened before and like above there is court precedence.